 The schools provide an education for pupils who are preferentially drawn from the area in which the schools are situated, in line with the published admission policies.
 The Learning Together Trust was set up on 14th April 2015 to advance, for the public benefit, education in the Standish and Whelley areas of Wigan.
 St. Wilfrid's Church of England Primary Academy and Canon Sharples CE Primary School and Nursery offer a broad and balanced primary curriculum.
-Subsequently, St. David Haigh and Aspull CE Primary School and Adlington St. Paul's Church of England Primary School have joined the Trust.
+Subsequently, St. David Haigh and Aspull CE Primary School, Adlington St. Paul's Church of England Primary School and Hesketh-with-Becconsall All Saints CE Primary School have joined the Trust.
 Each Academy's ethos and distinctiveness are firmly rooted in the Church of England.